geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 Yeah.
 No, I don't know.
 I'm hoping for rapid growth next year.
-I think that if the 5090 is good, we have a chance to sell a lot of 5090 tinybox pros.
+I think that if the 5090 is good, we have a chance to sell a lot of 5090 TinyBox pros.
-Or if the 5090 is bad, we have a chance to sell a lot of 4090 tinybox pros.
+Or if the 5090 is bad, we have a chance to sell a lot of 4090 TinyBox pros.

 **Chenyu** [00:00:50]
 I heard it's hard to buy 4090 these days, or more expensive.